 25-4.
 Effect of Other Penalties

-If a player's breach of a Rule assists his partner's play or adversely affects an opponent's play, the partner
+If a player's breach of a Rule assists his partner's play or adversely affects an opponent's play, the partnerincurs the applicable penalty in addition to any penalty incurred by the player.

 In all other cases where a player incurs a penalty for breach of a Rule, the penalty does not apply to his partner.